arcziwoda/skylock/ROADMAP.md

   - Maximum folder nesting depth to prevent overly complex structures.
   - Storage space limits per user based on account type.
   - Restrictions on the number of files or folders to optimize server performance.

-## **Other Features**
-- **Dynamic Server Path**
-  Provide an option to dynamically change the server URL from the client-side for better flexibility during development and testing.

-- **Rate Limits on Operations**
-  Limit excessive API calls or high-frequency actions to prevent server overload and abuse.
+  - Limit excessive API calls or high-frequency actions to prevent server overload and abuse.